All the lasagna vibes, made a little fresher with zucchini.

-Sometimes the craving for lasagna hits SO strong there’s no way you can deny it.
+Sometimes the craving for lasagna hits so strong there’s no way to deny it.
+The rich tomato sauce, creamy mozzarella and ricotta cheeses, and hearty meat crumbles… I’m literally salivating as I type.

-But did you ever stop to think that the pasta actually doesn’t have much flavor at all?
+But did you ever stop to think that the pasta doesn’t actually have much flavor?
+(A controversial opinion, I know, but we’re talking about store-bought lasagna pasta here!)

-(And if you want an even fancier presentation with the same flavors, check out these Zucchini Lasagna Roll-Ups!)
+(If you want an even fancier presentation with the same flavors, check out these Zucchini Lasagna Roll-Ups!
+Or this easy lasagna for more of a classic dish!)

 Zucchini, pasta sauce, ground meat, ricotta cheese, and seasoning are the ingredients for zucchini lasagna.

 • Zucchini.
-You need about 4-5 medium-sized squash.
+You need about 4 to 5 medium-sized squash.
 Look for pieces that are about the same length so it makes layering the lasagna easier.

 • Ground meat.
 You can use beef, turkey, Italian sausage, or a mixture.
 Choose a variety with at least a 90/10 leanness, or make sure to drain out any excess fat after cooking.
 This extra liquid can make the lasagna very watery!